K3ysTr0K3R/CVE2PoC/README.md

 - ✨ **Ease of Use:** Simple setup and intuitive usage
 - 🎯 **Hands-on Labs:** HackTheBox and TryHackMe labs related to a CVE ID
 - 🐞 **Bug Bounty Reports:** Bug Bounty write-ups related to a CVE ID
+- 🛠️ **Remediation Steps**: Remediation steps to fix a vulnerability
 - ↔️ **CVE/CPE Mapping:** Retrieve CVEs related to a CPE and vice-versa

 # Installation

 CVE2PoC can be installed using `pipx` or `uv`.

 ## Pipx